-The Commission on Economic and Community Engagement (CECE) is facilitated by APLU’s Office of Economic Development and Community Engagement (OEDCE) which was established to lead and coordinate APLU's mission pillar of "expanding engagement."
+The Commission on Economic and Community Engagement (CECE) is facilitated by APLU’s Office of Economic Development and Community Engagement (OEDCE) both of which were established to lead and coordinate APLU's mission pillar of "expanding engagement."

-The Commission engages in activities that support, promote, and advance community and economic engagement across APLU public universities:
+The Commission engages in five core activities that support, promote, and advance community and economic engagement across APLU universities:

 CECE facilitates professional development and networking among its members by organizing summer conferences and programming at the APLU Annual Meeting